The hall of infamy – the hapless ex-employees

 Addendum as at 25 August 2019: At this stage you are probably wondering what the above proceedings were all about.
 We were, too.
 Very shortly after the termination of the said proceedings, Ellis Legal Lawyers & Advocates (www.ella.net.au) placed a post on LinkedIn stating that both Kit Baigent and Maddy Sutton would be commencing employment with that firm on 23 August 2019.
 This was good news to us.
 Ellis Legal was also the firm that represented both Kit Baigent and Maddy Sutton in the matter.

-However, and more recently, Ellis Legal’s post was replaced with a new missive (here) stating that it had received a request seeking the post’s removal.
+However, and more recently, Ellis Legal’s post was replaced with a new missive stating that it had received a request seeking the post’s removal.
 What a very bizarre request.
-Also, the premise of the proceedings brought against Kit Baigent and Maddy Sutton by Terence Goldberg became very clear.
+Also, the premise of the (some would say improper) proceedings brought against Kit Baigent and Maddy Sutton by Terence Goldberg became very clear.

 Ellis Legal’s LinkedIn post now stated that both Kit Baigent and Maddy Sutton have undertaken (for the period up to and including 22 August 2019), to not be employed or otherwise engaged or retained by any competitor to Turner Freeman as a legal practitioner, or to provide legal services in the areas of NSW, QLD, SA, WA or the ACT, and that both Mr Baigent and Ms Sutton have also undertaken that they will not on or before 5 September 2019 do any of the following: